Cochlear Implant Surgery in Malaysia

 • Self-funding

-• Other sources (non-government organizations (NGO), insurance etc.
+• Other sources (non-government organisations (NGO), insurance etc.

 • Other government agencies